 6. Experiment with new tools

-A major feature we use is the ability to share videos directly into Google Classroom.
+A major feature of Boclips for Teachers is the ability to share videos directly into Google Classroom.
 Learning management systems like Google Classroom are great for teachers because you can have your students complete assignments and notes on paper, then have them upload pictures of it to your virtual classroom.
 This is excellent for math teachers and makes it easy to see problem solving and calculation processes from students.

 Other tools you might find useful are Microsoft Whiteboard, Zoom, document camera programs, or using a stylus to mark PDFs.